broswen/kvs/README.md

 The `/k8s/helm` directory contains the Helm Chart to easily deploy the system, based on the files in the parent directory.

 ### TODO
-- [ ] Add flag to use sqlite file instead of postgres
+- [x] Add SQLITE_DB env var to use local sqlite db instead of postgres
-- [ ] Add flag to disable redis cache requirement
+- [ ] Add env var to disable redis cache requirement
 - [ ] Update Helm chart to take database and cache parameters, but don't manage them